 Jenkins-Of-Ewelme Web Site

-This page (last update 20/2/12) is therefore intended to describe the current and still evolving 'state of the art' of mobile/wireless broadband, but in view of expectations of the 'soon' to be available fibre optic cable to the central cabinet in Ewelme, discuss whether this means that our village is to become a centre of multi-technology communications excellence, and how one can compare the two technologies.
-One could confidently predict that it can only be a matter of time before the equality of available broadband speeds throughout the land will be achieved, in the same way that we all now have access to electricity and telephones.
-However, this example also needs to be tempered somewhat by the fact that nobody in Ewelme can yet obtain mains gas!
-Indeed, when this page was perhaps rather prematurely written in November 2011, exciting local news being conveyed via the Parish Council indicated that both Wallingford Exchange and Ewelme itself would be enabled using fibre optic cable for 'Super Fast Broadband' to be installed by the end of December 2011.
-However, on the 15th February 2012 the front page of the Wallingford Herald confirmed that previously BT rescheduled upgrades to Wallingford Exchange to enable 'Fibre To The Cabinet' (FTTC) installations would indeed take place from June 2012, and Oxford County Council are proposing that rural areas associated with this exchange will be regarded as a BDUK funded pilot scheme prior to other rural areas in Oxfordshire getting the same service by 2015.
-Although it is yet to be established as to what residents of Ewelme can expect from a fibre optic cable service some 5km from the exchange, the following information may be useful not only to those already using Wireless Broadband locally, but also as a true means of comparison when cable eventually comes to town.
+One should be able to confidently predict that it can only be a matter of time before the equality of available broadband speeds throughout the land will be achieved, in the same way that we all now have access to electricity and telephones.
+However, this example would also need to be tempered somewhat by the fact that nobody in Ewelme can yet obtain mains gas!
+Indeed, when this page was perhaps rather prematurely first written in November 2011, exciting local news being conveyed via the Parish Council indicated that both Wallingford Exchange and Ewelme itself would be enabled using fibre optic cable for 'Super Fast Broadband' to be installed by the end of December 2011.
+However, on the 15th February 2012 the front page of the Wallingford Herald confirmed that previously BT rescheduled upgrades to Wallingford Exchange to enable 'Fibre To The Cabinet' (FTTC) installations would now take place from June 2012, and Oxfordshire County Council were proposing that rural areas associated with this exchange will be regarded as a BDUK funded pilot scheme prior to other rural areas in Oxfordshire getting the same service by 2015.
+A convincing fanfare article in the April 2012 edition of Ewelme News, reassured residents that super fast broadband via fibre optic cable was now planned to be available in Ewelme by December 2012.
+But perhaps it is not so unusual that the best laid plans of local government and politicians oft' go awry, and in July, the Ewelme News reported that fibre optic broadband would be unlikely to be available until July 2013.
+The Ewelme Parish Council web site - www.ewelme.info reports in February 2013 that fibre optic broadband is likely to be open for local connection by the end of 2013.
+However, in March 2013 it was reported by Oxfordshire County Council (OCC) that the announcements regarding the installation schedule for fibre optic broadband in rural areas were unlikely until June/July 2013, due to county council elections.
+In fact, on the 9th August 2013, OCC announced the signing of the contract with BT and the publication of a map indicating the areas of Oxfordshire that are intended to be involved with the installation of fibre optic super fast broadband by the end of 2015.

 Wireless Broadband Today

-Local browser display of HSPA+ E586 MiFi router showing high speed capability.
+Local browser display of HSPA+ E586 MiFi router (type '192.168.1.1'. into your browser) showing high speed capability.

 Is Speed Important?

 Well, it all depends on how and why you want to use your internet connection.
-If you want to use it just for emails, browsing social interaction sites (e.g. Facebook/Twitter/Messenger) and for doing some internet shopping, I guess your main concern will be whether the response you get from a mouse click or keyboard 'Enter' does not include noticeable delays or slow screen updates.
+If you want to use it just for emails, browsing social interaction sites (e.g. Facebook/Twitter/Skype) and for doing some internet shopping, I guess your main concern will be whether the response you get from a mouse click or touch screen 'Enter', does not include noticeable delays or slow screen updates.
 It is well known that if you use 'dial up', such usage can be painfully slow (56 kbs max), and hopefully anybody who had such a connection has now at least got hold of the lowest 3G offering.
 On the other hand, if you have Ewelme type landline broadband (0.5 to around 1 Mbs variable), the same usage regime might well be deemed acceptable, possibly depending on which side of the village you live.
-However, if you want to experience anything that involves the transmission of video, such as watching a missed TV programme or browsing YouTube, downloading a large file containing a film or software update, holding video conversations or playing interactive on-line games, you need to know that the current and variability of the particular network to which you are connected, is robust enough for your usage requirements.
+However, if you want to experience anything that involves the transmission of video, such as watching a missed TV programme with YouView or browsing YouTube, downloading a large file containing a film or software update, holding video conversations (e.g. Skype), or playing interactive on-line games, you need to know that the current and variability of the particular network to which you are connected, is robust enough for your usage requirements.

 How is Broadband Speed Measured?

 The classic method of determining internet speed, is to communicate with a dedicated server (remote computer), that has a high speed internet connection.
 A file is then downloaded to your computer, where knowing the size of said file and measuring the time it takes to complete the transaction, determines how fast the connection is operating.
 The opposite is then performed to determine the upload speed.
 It can be categorically stated, having had many years experience in testing communication speeds, that you will never get the same answer twice!
 However, such a test methodology does give a good idea of the usability of the Internet at a particular point in time, and by recording many readings over an extended period, a fair idea about the day to day performance of your local network can be established.
 Why can't you get a consistent answer?
 It's because an internet connection between your PC and the file server consists of a number of intervening routers and physical communication technologies.
 Take for example performing such a test by using local wireless/mobile broadband.
 First, assuming the use of a MiFi router, the initial connection is between your PC adaptor and the MiFi via WiFi.
 N.B.
-It is just as important to ensure that your internal WiFi signal is a strong one, and not one struggling to tunnel itself through walls and doors, since this will have just as bad an effect as a weak external 3G/4G signal.
+It is just as important to ensure that your internal Wi-Fi signal is a strong one, and not one struggling to tunnel itself through walls and doors, since this will have just as bad an effect as a weak external 3G/4G signal.
 This is then physically switched (routed) via an HSPA+ connection to your local radio mast.
-From there it is likely to be transported (backhauled) via fibre optic cable to a high speed internet 'backbone' (router).
+From there it is likely to be transported (backhauled) via fibre optic cable or microwave link to a high speed internet 'backbone' (router).
 Who knows what routes it will then take to get to the speed-test server, but most likely to be via several routers connected by fibre optics or microwave links.
 If the server is in another country the route may also involve satellite.

 Data is transported in 'packets', which means that a file is sliced up into chunks of, for example, 100 bytes.
 Each packet contains a destination address (Internet Packet - IP address) and an origin IP address.
 The physical route each packet takes is determined by each router on the journey, and may be different for each packet.
 It may be that one packet arrives at its destination earlier than its predecessor!
 However, each packet is numbered and receipt of each is acknowledged by sending a short message back to the sender (one reason why you also want a fast 'upload' speed), and the complete file is then reassembled into it's original form by the receiver.
 Packets that get 'lost' and are not acknowledged for a variety of reasons, are resent.
 Such situations obviously slow the whole process down.
 Now consider that many other packets are also being transmitted and received from various unrelated sources and destinations within each of the sections of the complete route, just like letters in a postal system at various sorting offices.
 The more packet traffic there is, the slower the system speed for your packets will be.
 Also, each section along the route may have a different 'bandwidth' which is a measure of its ability to send packets at a certain speed (i.e. in Mbs).
 So you can see that for a given speed test, it will certainly indicate the current trend, but is unlikely to give precisely the same result every time.
 This description also applies whether the local broadband connection is one of fibre optic cable, telephone wire or wireless, using the communications technique known as TCP/IP (Google it for more info!).
 Of course, all this happens so fast, that as users, we don't notice that we are sending and receiving millions of packets of information!